Agnieszka-21/namaste-django/README.md

 - Create "Cancel booking" page (view, form, template)
 - In the Booking model, add fields "cancelled" (boolean), and "cancellation reason" with 2 choices: "client's decision" or "class full"
 - Upon cancellation, update these 2 fields accordingly in the backend for the specific Booking object
-- Ensure that a confirmation (success) message is shown upon a cancellation
+- Ensure that a confirmation (success) message is shown upon cancellation

 #### User Story [#13: Add a profile photo in My Account](https://github.com/Agnieszka-21/namaste-django/issues/13)
 As a User (Client), I would like to be able to add my profile picture, so that my user account feels personalized and truly mine.